bachmeb/android-base/README.md

 * Create a local repo directory
 * Clone this project
-* Opem Android Studio
+* Open Android Studio
-* Point to the local repo
+* Point Android Studio to the local repo
 * Start coding

 See [docs](/docs)